NewJerseyStyle/LitePolis-router-database-example/README.md

     * Create new SQLModel classes for your tables.
     * Create corresponding FastAPI endpoints in separate files (like `Users.py`).
     * Include your new routers in the `core.py` file of your new package.
     * Update the tests in the `tests` folder to cover your new functionality.
+Note that the `DEFAULT_CONFIG` and `init` function are crucial for the package manager to correctly initialize and start the services.

 7. **Testing (`tests` folder):**  The `tests` folder contains example tests using `pytest`.
 Examine `test_Users.py`, `test_Conversations.py`, and `test_Comments.py` to understand how to write tests for your database module.
 When adapting this example, update these tests to reflect your changes and add new tests for your own data models and endpoints.
 Run the tests using:
    ```bash